Apply through LSAC

 The exam is now offered nine times a year.
 Scores are typically released four weeks after the exam date.
 Other application materials can be submitted in advance of your receipt of your LSAT score.
 Mitchell Hamline will consider the highest LSAT score among multiple scores for admission and scholarship awarding purposes.

 LSAT scores are reportable by LSAC for five years from the time of testing.
 Applicants must have a reportable LSAT score in order to be considered for admission.
-Strong preference will be given to applicants who take the LSAT by February 2019.

 Register with the Credential Assembly Service (CAS)